perfana/perfana-java-client/README.md

 The _Perfana Java Client_ used from code via the _Perfana Event Scheduler_.

-Most properties have decent defaults and do not need to be called, such as the retry and keep alive properties.
+Most properties have decent defaults and do not need to be called, such as the retry (30 times 6 seconds) and keep alive properties.

+If needed you can use `retryCount` and `retryDelaySeconds` as eventConfig properties.

 Minimal example: